jelaniharris/jelaniharris-web/content/blog/2024-06-09_building-a-graphql-api-with-nestjs-and-prisma.md

 }
 ```

 That will represent the input necessary to update a post.
-Notice that this is extending the CreatePostInput DTO but it requires an ID.
+Also, notice that this is extending the CreatePostInput DTO but it requires an ID.

 ### Updating Post Resolver